 The dental education contract and s.
 39.46(2)(g), Wis.
 Stats., require the School of Dentistry to make every effort to ensure that at least 5 percent of total enrollment consists of minority students, but neither the contract nor statutes define who is to be considered a minority student for this purpose.
-To assess whether the School of Dentistry met the 5-percent minority enrollment goal, we used the definition included both in s.
-39.44 Wis.
+To assess whether the School of Dentistry met the 5 percent minority enrollment goal, we used the definition included both in s.
+39.44, Wis.
 Stats., which relates to state grants to minority undergraduate students at institutions of higher education, and s.
 39.40, Wis.
 Stats., which relates to the minority teacher loan program.
-By this definition, minority students are African Americans; Hispanics; Native Americans; and some former citizens of Laos, Vietnam, or Cambodia and their descendents.
+By this definition, minority students are African American; Hispanic; Native American; and former citizens of Laos, Vietnam, or Cambodia and their descendents.

-The School of Dentistry does not have information readily available for the number of students from or having ancestors specifically from Laos, Vietnam, or Cambodia.
+The School of Dentistry does not have information available for the number of students from or having ancestors specifically from Laos, Vietnam, or Cambodia.
 Therefore, for the purpose of our analysis, we did not include students whose applications indicated Asian or Pacific Island heritage.
-As shown in Table 2, based on the number of students who identified themselves as African American, Hispanic, or Native American, minority enrollment at the School of Dentistry has exceeded the 5-percent goal in each year of our review period.
+As shown in Table 2, based on the number of students who identified themselves as African American, Hispanic, or Native American, minority enrollment at the School of Dentistry has exceeded the 5 percent goal in each of the past five years.